yanghengtang/tp/docs/DeveloperGuide.md

 * 1a.
 MediConnect detects that the given command is invalid.
     * 1a1.
 MediConnect shows an error message.
     * 1a2.
-MediConnect requests the correct input
+MediConnect requests the correct input.

       Use case resumes at step 1.
 * 1b.
 MediConnect detects that the given patient does not exist in the system.